mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 this spec recommends that all drivers follow the same rule for the sake of consistency.

+Monitors MUST use a dedicated connection for RTT commands
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+When using the streaming protocol, a monitor needs to maintain an extra dedicated connection to periodically update its average round trip time in order to support `localThresholdMS from the Server Selection spec`_.

+It could pop a connection from its regular pool, but we rejected this option for few reasons:

+- Under contention the RTT task may block application operations from completing in a timely manner.
+- Under contention the application may block the RTT task from completing in a timely manner.
+- Under contention the RTT task may often result in an extra connection anyway, the pool creates new connections under contention up to maxPoolSize.
+- This would be inconsistent with the rule that a monitor SHOULD NOT use the client's regular connection pool.

+The client could open and close a new connection for each RTT check.
+We rejected this design, because if we ping every heartbeatFrequencyMS (default 10 seconds) then the cost to the client and the server of creating and destroying the connection might exceed the cost of keeping a dedicated connection open.

+Instead, the client must use a dedicated connection reserved for RTT commands.
+Despite the cost of the additional connection per server, we chose this option as the safest and least likely to result in surprising behavior under load.

+Monitors MUST use the isMaster command to measure RTT
+'''''''''''''''''''''''''''''''''''''''''''''''''''''

+In the streaming protocol, clients could use either the "ping" or "isMaster" command to measure RTT.
+This spec chooses "isMaster" for consistency with the old protocol as well as consistency with the initial RTT provided the connection handshake which also uses the isMaster command.
+Additionally, mongocryptd does not allow the ping command but does allow isMaster.

+Drivers cancel in-progress monitor checks
+'''''''''''''''''''''''''''''''''''''''''

+When an application operation fails with a non-timeout network error, drivers cancel that monitor's in-progress check.

+We assume that a non-timeout network error on one application connection implies that all other connections to that server are also bad.
+This means that it is redundant to continue reading on the current monitoring connection.
+Instead, we cancel the current monitor check, close the monitoring connection, and start a new check soon.
+Note that we rely on the connection/pool generation number checking to avoid races and ensure that the monitoring connection is only closed once.

+This approach also handles the rare case where the client sees a network error on an application connection but the monitoring connection is still healthy.
+If we did not cancel the monitor check in this scenario, then the server would remain in the Unknown state until the next isMaster response (up to maxAwaitTimeMS).
+A potential real world example of this behavior is when Azure closes an idle connection in the application pool.

 Retry ismaster calls once
 '''''''''''''''''''''''''